Dealing with Teen Depression

 Withdrawing from some, but not all people.
 While adults tend to isolate themselves when depressed, teenagers usually keep up at least some friendships.
 However, teens with depression may socialize less than before, pull away from their parents, or start hanging out with a different crowd.

-If you’re unsure if your teen is depressed or just “being a teenager,” consider how long the symptoms have been going on, how severe they are, and how different your teen is acting from his or her usual self.
+If you're unsure if your teen is depressed or just “being a teenager,” consider how long the symptoms have been going on, how severe they are, and how different your teen is acting from their usual self.
 Hormones and stress can explain the occasional bout of teenage angst—but not continuous and unrelenting unhappiness, lethargy, or irritability.

 Seriously depressed teens, especially those who also abuse alcohol or drugs, often think about, speak of, or make attempts at suicide—and an alarming and increasing number are successful.
 So it's vital that you take any suicidal thoughts or behaviors very seriously.
 They're a cry for help from your teen.

 If you suspect that a teenager is suicidal, take immediate action!
-For 24-hour suicide prevention and support in the U.S., call the National Suicide Prevention Lifeline at 1-800-273-TALK.
+For 24-hour suicide prevention and support in the U.S., call the 988 Suicide and Crisis Lifeline at 988.
+To find a suicide helpline outside the U.S., visit IASP or Suicide.org.

 To learn more about suicide risk factors, warning signs, and what to do in a crisis, read Suicide Prevention.